phcs93/prodex/README.md

 - figure out a way to use separate .html files (web loader?)

-- I could really improve the UX/UI in general but I don't have time for this anymore

 - search pokemon by voice

 - show the map of the region corresponding to the selected version when visualizing pokemon encounter details